CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: Findings

 Without the prompt tree structure, participants using \baseline{} typically faced two challenges.
 First, some participants (4/12) spent a significant amount of time mapping out the task to code, often constructing a lengthy section of comments that included all the steps required to approach the task.
-This approach required them to \pqt{think about the code in very detail first.}{P2} On the other hand, most participants (8/12) developed their mental model while authoring the prompt by adding more context to the prompt to adjust the output.
-Participants reported that using the linear representation of prompts \pqt{could not fully express their thoughts.}{P4}
+This approach required them to \pqt{think about the code in very detail first.}{P2} On the other hand, most participants (8/12) developed their intention while authoring the prompt by adding more context to the prompt to adjust the output.
+Participants reported that using the linear representation of prompts \pqt{could not fully express their thoughts.}{P4} \rv{While two participants constructed a layered prompt as discovered in the formative study, they did not use it as the prompt for code generation.
+Instead, they utilized it to establish the overall context and then proceeded to refine their prompts in a more detailed manner during the code-writing process.}

-In summary, participants using \sys{} with both approaches found that the tree structure encouraged them to \pqt{contemplate the implementation of the code layer by layer,}{P5} alleviating the \pqt{cognitive burden of thinking about the entire code structure beforehand.}{P11} This hierarchical organization allowed them to decompose tasks based on their mental model, addressing RQ1 and fulfilling DG1.
+In summary, participants using \sys{} with both approaches found that the tree structure encouraged them to \pqt{contemplate the implementation of the code layer by layer,}{P5} alleviating the \pqt{cognitive burden of thinking about the entire code structure beforehand.}{P11}